How Big Data Will Transform in 2020

 Automated Analytics is Essential.
 Analytic frameworks empower companies to automatically capture, store, and evaluate it for perfect forecasting and suggestive marketing.
 The automation process is an essential ingredient as data expands.
 More and more automation tools are expected to emerge.

 Data Privacy and Protection Concerns Will Escalate.
 While data privacy and protection are in the same ever-critical category as information security, public tensions will continue to rise and the controversies surrounding bit data will escalate.
 What’s fair and right in terms of data privacy is a fight that won’t be easily solved.

 Speculations for Big Data

 DaaS Models Expected To Increase.
-As the demand for pristine data analytics and automation create complex challenges for company information technology (IT) leaders, third-party providers will play a significant role.
+As the demand for pristine data analytics and automation creates complex challenges for company information technology (IT) leaders, third-party providers will play a significant role.
 Data-as-a-Service (Daas) models will prevail, and more providers will emerge into this much-needed space.

 Managed Service Providers (MSPs) for Development.
 As algorithm development demands increase, so does the need for experts immersed in the field.
 Leaders are replacing custom in-house development solutions with outsourced algorithm development options.
 Timelines, efficiencies, and costs are simply improved when relying on the skilled staff of reputable managed service providers (MSPs).

 Another certainty is that big data is having an impact on most companies as they evolve and grow.
-Preparing a small business IT department for a big data transformation often requires a review of the current environment.
-Knowing whether or not big data can alter a business enterprise is best left in the hands of an IT consultation team.
+Preparing a small business IT department for a great data transformation often requires a review of the current environment.
+Knowing whether or not great data can alter a business enterprise is best left in the hands of an IT consultation team.
 This is where RackCo can assess your needs and technologically prepare your business for the future.
-It’s a great place to start in the era of big data analytics.
+It’s a great place to start in the era of massive data analytics.
 Find out more about how big data might transform in 2020 to promote your small business.